avanti64/Information-Retrieval-Projects/README.md

 Information-Retrieval-Projects
 ==============================

-This repository Has all the projects I worked on in my information retrieval course
+This repository has the projects I am working on in my information retrieval course

 READ ME- Web Crawler